 - Members of the Nominating Committee serve a three (3) year term.
-The Committee selects the chair-elect who becomes chair.
+The Committee selects the vice-chair who becomes chair the following program year.

 - Time.
 The time commitment required for members of the Nominating Committee is approximately fifteen (15) days each year for meetings and travel, in addition to time required for teleconferences and committee work.
 The position of chair also requires time for correspondence, and planning meetings.
 Employer support in advance is encouraged.

-- Nominee Interviews and Business Meeting prior to FNCE (2 days)
+- Nominee Interviews and Business Meeting during FNCE® (2 days)

 - Four conference calls, plus additional conference calls as needed